illinois-or-research-analytics/cm_pipeline/docs/json_format.md

     "name": "stats",
     "noktruss": true,
     "parallel_limit": 2
+    "universal_before": false
 }
 ```
 **Optional Parameters**
 - **parallel_limit**: This is the same as for the clustering stage
 - **noktruss**: Silence k-truss computations in the stats script.
 This is simply because k-truss computation uses a lot of runtime.
+- **universal_before**: Output extra details on which clusters were split by CM.
+If ommitted, this defaults to `false`.

 **Limitations**: This stage must come after a stage that outputs a clustering.
 ## Using an Existing Clustering